 It is possible to calculate time in Excel using arithmetic operations along with functions because in Excel dates and times are stored as numbers in the back end.
 In this article, I’m going to explain how you can calculate time in Excel.

-17 Ways to Calculate Time in Excel
+How to Calculate Time in Excel: 17 Ways

-In this section, I will demonstrate 17 possible ways to calculate time in Excel and to make my explanation easier to understand, I’m going to use a dataset of employee entry and exit time information.
+In this section, I will demonstrate 17 possible ways to calculate time in Excel, and to make my explanation easier to understand, I’m going to use a dataset of employee entry and exit time information.
 The dataset has 3 columns; these are Employee Name, Entry Time, and Exit Time.

 1. Calculate Time Difference in Excel Using Operator